William Lenthall

 William Lenthall (1591–1662) was an English politician of the Civil War period.
 He served as Speaker of the House of Commons for a period of almost twenty years, both before and after the execution of King Charles I.

 He is best remembered for his defiance of the king on 4 January 1642 when Charles entered the chamber of the House of Commons, supported by 400 armed men, in an attempt to seize five members whom he accused of treason.
 When Charles asked Lenthall where the five were, Lenthall famously replied "I have neither eyes to see nor tongue to speak in this place but as this House is pleased to direct me".
 It was the first time in English history that a speaker of the House of Commons had declared his allegiance to the liberty of parliament rather than the will of the monarch.

 Early life

-Lenthall was born in Henley-on-Thames, Oxfordshire, the second son of William Lenthall (died 1596) and Frances Southwell, and was educated at Thame.

-Lenthall's ancestors migrated from Herefordshire to Oxfordshire in the 15th century.
-The family was recusant under Queen Elizabeth I but this branch became Protestant after the early death of Lenthall's father in 1596.
+Lenthall was born in Henley-on-Thames, Oxfordshire, the second son of William Lenthall (died 1596) and Frances Southwell.
+His ancestors had migrated from Herefordshire to Oxfordshire in the 15th century.
+The family was recusant under Queen Elizabeth I, but this branch became Protestant after the early death of Lenthall's father in 1596.
 Lenthall's mother, Frances (sister of the Jesuit priest and poet Robert Southwell), conformed to the established Church.

-William matriculated at St Alban Hall, University of Oxford in 1607 but left in 1609 without taking a degree.
+Lenthall was educated at Lord Williams's School in Thame.
+He matriculated at St Alban Hall, Oxford in 1607 but left in 1609 without taking a degree.
 He moved to Lincoln's Inn and was called to the bar in 1616, becoming a bencher of the inn in 1633.
 He built up a successful legal practice, becoming recorder of Woodstock in 1621, an Oxfordshire magistrate in 1631, and recorder of Gloucester in 1638.